 The third house I purchased was a bank-owned property for $27,000, which needed little work.
 This was a larger house in a depressed neighborhood that would generate cash flow at my price.
 The previous owner, from a much bigger city, had paid over $90,000 for the house that was eventually lost in foreclosure.
 If the original owner had understood the local market, they would never have paid such an outrageous price for that house.

-Recognizing that real estate is a local market is essential for real estate investors who want to succeed over the long term.
+Recognizing that real estate is a local market is essential for inexperienced investors who want to succeed long-term.
 By staying up-to-date on local market conditions, seeking out expert advice, and focusing on their core competencies, real estate investors can reduce their risk and set themselves up for success.
 As a beginner, it’s best to start with an area that you know well and master that area before branching out.

 Conclusion

-Real estate investing can be a lucrative and rewarding endeavor, but it’s not without its challenges.
-Many investors fail to achieve their goals in this industry, and there are several reasons why.
-In this article, I’ve shown the five most devastating real estate investing mistakes.
+Real estate investing can be lucrative and provide financial freedom, but it’s not without challenges.
+Many newbie investors fail to achieve their goals in this industry, and there are several reasons why.
+In this article, I’ve shown the eleven most devastating real estate investing mistakes.